Timeslots: 14.30 | 15.30 | 17.00 | 18.00

 During the festival, we invite artists and audiences to encounter each other on 1:1 walks, thus offering all those who are not yet drawn back to the theatre spaces with the opportunity for an immediate exchange.
 What drives us?
 In times of physical distancing, the dialogue with an unknown opens new perspectives on our relationships.

-The walk takes about 30 minutes.
-Most of the time you will be walking, sometimes standing.
-It is possible to choose between a long and a short route (about 300m) and between German, English or Korean spoken language.
+The walk takes about 30 minutes and includes several sitting breaks.
+The route is 350 meters long.
+The road is paved and uneven in some places and at one point you walk on a lawn for a short while.
+You will pass a gate that is about 1 meter wide.
+It is possible to choose between German, English or Korean spoken language.
 If the minimum distance of 1.5 meters cannot be kept, a face mask is obligatory.
-The information on accessibility will be continuously updated.
-If you have any questions or require further information, please contact Gina Jeske at firstname.lastname@example.org or 030 29 87 00 35.
+If you have any questions or require further information, please contact Gina Jeske at email@example.com or 030 27 89 00 35.

 OLIVIA HYUNSIN KIM graduated with distinction from the Institut für Angewandte Theaterwissenschaft Gießen and the HfMDK Frankfurt with a master's degree in choreography and performance.
 As ddanddarakim she collaborates with various artists.
 Her MeMe series she came, she saw, she said:meme (part 1), MeMe - I see.
 Ah!
 (Part 2) and Miss Yellow and Me - I wanna be a musical (Part 3) toured internationally and dealt with exoticism in relation to non-white, "other" bodies.
 At Sophiensæle she showed most recently her performance Yellow Banana (2019).
 She has received scholarships from the DAAD, the Berlin Senate, the Rebecca Skelton Fund, Erasmus and the Seoul National University.